viters/docs/reference/json-query.md

 ## JSON Filtering

-This feature enables filtering inside of JSON fields to request just the piece of information you need.
+This feature enables filtering inside JSON fields to request just the piece of information you need.
 Making use of the `deep` query structure allowing you to treat a JSON field as a relation containing data.

 ```
 GET /items/jason?fields=my_value&alias[my_value]=json(data$.propA)&deep={"my_value":{"_filter":{"$.nestedProp":{"_contains":"test"}}}}